 Isoproterenol, amrinone, and milrinone have been investigated in animal models, but are not useful for hypotension due to acute PE [18,19].
 Physiologic properties and use of vasopressors are discussed separately.
 (See "Use of vasopressors and inotropes".)

 Empiric anticoagulation — The administration of empiric anticoagulation depends upon the risk of bleeding, clinical suspicion for PE (calculator 1) (table 2) and the expected timing of diagnostic tests [5,14].
 There is no optimal prediction tool for assessing bleeding risk in patients with PE.
 Similarly, while many experts propose use of the Wells score to assess the risk of PE, careful clinical judgment is acceptable and many experts use gestalt estimates, the details of which are discussed separately.
-(See "Clinical presentation, evaluation, and diagnosis of the adult with suspected acute pulmonary embolism", section on 'Determining the clinical probability of pulmonary embolism' and "Rationale and indications for indefinite anticoagulation in patients with venous thromboembolism", section on 'Assessing the risk of bleeding'.)
+(See "Clinical presentation, evaluation, and diagnosis of the nonpregnant adult with suspected acute pulmonary embolism", section on 'Determining the pretest probability of pulmonary embolism' and "Rationale and indications for indefinite anticoagulation in patients with venous thromboembolism", section on 'Assessing the risk of bleeding'.)

 One strategy is shown below: